 On July 27th, the Polk County approved a Plan B proposal, which allows families/students to opt for in-person or all remote instruction.
 Those who opt for in-person instruction, middle and high school students can attend in-person classes twice a week.
 Elementary and early college students can attend in-person classes everyday.
 Those who opt for all remote instruction will do so through the district's new Wolverine Academy.

 Swain County Schools have announced the Plan B proposal.
 The plan allows students to choose between remote learning or an alternative schedule with two days of in person instruction and three days of virtual learning.
 Students will have their temperature screened everyday on campus and everyone will be required to wear a mask.
 The school board is working to develop community locations where reliable internet can be accessed.
 According to a survey done by the school board, 70 percent of parents in the county wanted some form of face-to-face instruction for their children.
+The online form to pick up student's chromebooks or Ipads is now open.

 Families/students in Yancey County can choose either in-person instruction or all remote instruction.
 The deadline to make a choice is July 31st.
 Those opting for all remote learning can do so here.